The Scalp and Reproductive Hormones

 The hair growth cycles are partially controlled by hormones and the extent to which your hair follicles respond to hormones is dependent on a number of factors, including genetics.
 These hormones can affect sebum production and cell turnover, which can affect how the scalp looks and feels.

-During menstruation, the sudden drop in oestrogen can cause the hair to enter the shedding phase too quickly - causing a common, temporary type of hair loss called ‘telogen effluvium’ (TE).
+Are you wondering whether your hair falls out more on your period?
+During menstruation, the sudden drop in oestrogen can cause the hair to enter the shedding phase too quickly - causing a common, temporary type of hair loss during your period called ‘telogen effluvium’ (TE).
 The hair does however grow back.

 Some women may notice that their scalp becomes oilier after ovulation - there is some truth in this as the body releases more progesterone and testosterone during this time which can cause excess sebum production.